 Abraham reciprocated this priestly blessing by giving to Melchizedek a tenth of all of the booty taken from the enemies.
 By giving the tenth, Abraham acknowledged the divine priesthood of Melchizedek whose God reaches beyond a local deity; He is the "Most High God, founder of heaven and earth," the God of "all the families of the earth."

-Moreover, this self–subordination to Melchizedek was the practical benediction of a royal priesthood that is higher than the priesthood entrusted to Abraham's descendents who would come many years later.
+Moreover, this self-subordination to Melchizedek was the practical benediction of a royal priesthood that is higher than the priesthood entrusted to Abraham's descendants who would come many years later.

 Melchizedek's name means, "king of righteousness."
 No doubt, he was a king who ruled his people in righteousness.
 He was characterized by righteousness, and is an appropriate type of our everlasting Savior and High Priest.